flutter/website/src/development/ui/advanced/typography.md

 aspects of text styling, such as font weight, width, slant, and so on.

+The following video shows you some of the capabilities of Flutter's typography and combines it with the Material _and_ Cupertino look and feel (depending on the platform the app runs on), animation, and custom fragment shaders:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sA5MRFFUuOU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<b>Prototyping beautiful designs with Flutter</b>

+Also, check out the [article][].

 ## API docs

 Here are some Flutter classes that allow you to